FAQ

 What does the selection process look like and when will you make offers?

 We expect to announce the outcome of the entire selection process in late January.
-We expect to contact shortlisted candidates in mid January for short online chats with potential supervisors.
+We expect to contact shortlisted candidates in mid January for short online chats with potential mentors.

 What should I do if the application process fails?